 A waiter comes in pushing a cart with three covered dinner-plates, and Harel lights up with a smile, gesturing eagerly with his hands.

 Malkreth had seen the view from the ship's deck countless times before, but he could never get enough of it all.
 He would sit there for hours, just staring at the vast sea of stars stretching out in all directions.
-When you sit at the right place just above the ship’s main engine, there is this soft humming sound that kind of blocks out all other sound.
-And for this reason, he often missed the captain’s calls over the communications system that currently is informing all personnel to gather at the storage area.
+Because, when you sit at the right place just above the ship’s main engine, there is this soft humming sound that blocks out most other sounds.
+For this reason, he often missed the captain’s calls over the communications system, where he is currently informing all personnel to gather at the storage area.

-Today the ship is headed for a small planet called Caeria, which is a trade planet used mainly for distribution of intergalactic shipments.
-But many merchants have set up permanent shops on the planet, taking advantage of the steady flow of ships passing through while on the way to other star systems or waiting for intergalactic travel clearance.
+Today the ship is headed for a small merchants planet called Caeria.
+It is mainly used for distribution of intergalactic shipments.
+But many merchants have set up permanent shops on the planet, taking advantage of the steady flow of ships passing through while on the way to other star systems, or waiting for intergalactic travel clearance.

 The captain had been very secretive about this mission, so Malkreth is sitting contemplating about what the mission could be, when suddenly a shoe comes flying just in front of his nose.

 The captain comes in yelling.

 “We’re about to land!
 Go meet up with the rest in the storage area.”

 Malkreth shakes his head.

 “Sorry Davon!
 I must have lost track of time.”